Nasdanika/architecture/README.md

 * Only a small portion of the language would be used.
 The unused portion becomes an "attack surface" - a risk for abuse.
 It also drains peoples mental capacity and dilutes focus.
 * The language, being an industry standard, still can't express organization-specific concepts.
+* "Ivory tower"/"over the wall" architecture practice may arise if tooling is available only to a small number of people in the organization.

 ## Adoption